 Pay Your Respects at Père Lachaise Cemetery

 If you expect a visit to a cemetery to be macabre and depressing, you haven't been to Père Lachaise.
-Located between the 11th and 20th arrondissements, the stunning cemetery is home to the graves of Jim Morrison, Oscar Wilde, and Marcel Proust.
+Located in the 20th arrondissement, the stunning cemetery is home to the graves of Jim Morrison, Oscar Wilde, and Marcel Proust.
 The cobblestone paths are lined with trees and it's especially beautiful during the fall.

 Explore the Paris Sewer System